transloadit/uppy/website/src/docs/dashboard.md

 ### `metaFields: []`

-An array of UI field objects that will be shown when a user clicks the “edit” button on that file.
+An array of UI field objects, or a function that takes a [File Object](https://uppy.io/docs/uppy/#File-Objects) and returns an array of UI field objects, that will be shown when a user clicks the “edit” button on that file.
 Configuring this enables the “edit” button on file cards.
 Each object requires:

 - `id`, the name of the meta field.
 Note: this will also be used in CSS/HTML as part of the `id` attribute, so it’s better to [avoid using characters like periods, semicolons, etc](https://stackoverflow.com/a/79022).
 - `name`, the label shown in the interface.